 For travel retreats, we strongly recommend travel & trip-cancellation insurance.

-Due to the limited number of add-on editorial consultations, add-ons are non-refundable.
+Due to the limited number of one-on-one editorial consultations, add-ons are non-refundable.
 Your balance can be applied to a future Rebirth Your Book event or to regularly priced editorial services.

 Refunds will be sent within 30 days of receipt of notice of cancellation.

-Rebirth Your Book reserves the right to cancel the retreat in the event of civil unrest, natural disaster or Act of God.
-In the event of cancellation of the retreat in its entirety, you will receive a full refund of any fees paid.
+Rebirth Your Book reserves the right to cancel the retreat in the event of civil unrest, natural disaster, pandemic travel restrictions or Act of God.
+In the event of cancellation of the retreat in its entirety, you will receive a full refund of any fees paid, less bank/PayPal/transfer fees.
 You agree to release Rebirth Your Book and its agents and/or representatives from any liability, including consequential expenses you may have incurred in planning to attend.
 We will provide you with documentation to support a claim to your travel insurance provider for flights and other expenses not paid to Rebirth Your Book.